epics-extensions/EPNix/docs/ioc/tutorials/streamdevice.md

 nix build -L
 ```

-This `nix build` command compiles your IOC,
+This `nix build` command compiles your IOC
 and all its dependencies.
-This makes the usual EPICS environment setup unneeded.
+This eliminates the need for the usual EPICS environment.

-If found in the official Nix cache server,
+If packages are found in the official Nix cache server,
-Nix downloads packages from there
+Nix downloads them from there
 instead of compiling them.

-This command puts a `./result` symbolic link in your current directory,
+This command creates a `./result` symbolic link in your current directory
-containing the compilation result.
+containing the build output.

 :::{tip}
 If you want an explanation